-If you file federal form You must file New Mexico form 1065 U.S. Return of Partnership Income PTE Information Return for Pass-Through Entities 1120 U.S. Corporation Income Tax Return CIT-1 Corporate Income and Franchise Tax Return 1120-REIT U.S. Income Tax Return for Real Estate Investment Trusts S-Corp Sub-Chapter S Corporate Income and Franchise Tax Return 1120S U.S. Income Tax Return for an S Corporation S-Corp Sub-Chapter S Corporate Income and Franchise Tax Return 1040 U.S. Individual Income Tax Return PIT-1 Personal Income Tax Return 1041 U.S. Income Tax Return for Estates and Trusts FID-1 Fiduciary Income Tax Return
+If you file federal form You must file New Mexico form 1065 U.S. Return of Partnership Income PTE Information Return for Pass-Through Entities 1120 U.S. Corporation Income Tax Return CIT-1 Corporate Income and Franchise Tax Return 1120-REIT U.S. Income Tax Return for Real Estate Investment Trusts S-Corp Sub-Chapter S Corporate Income and Franchise Tax Return 1120S U.S. Income Tax Return for an S Corporation S-Corp Sub-Chapter S Corporate Income and Franchise Tax Return 1040 U.S. Individual Income Tax Return PIT-1 Personal Income Tax Return 1041 U.S. Income Tax Return for Estates and Trusts FID-1 Fiduciary Income Tax Return top to bottom order:

+- CIT-1, pages 1 and 2

+- · For all multistate filers:

+- CIT-A

+- CIT-B

+- · CIT-C

+- CIT-S

-- RPD-41379 Schedules 1, 2a, and 2b - CIT-CR, tax credits and required attachments - Federal Form 1120, pages 1 through 6 only - Any other required forms and attachments (see Other Forms to File)
+- RPD-41379 Schedules 1, 2a, 2b, 3a, and 3b

+- · CIT-CR, tax credits and required attachments

+- Federal Form 1120, pages 1 through 6 only

+- Any other required forms and attachments (see Other Forms to File)

-If the return is for a filing group that files on a worldwide combined or water's edge basis, attach a pro forma 1120 that includes all of the members and combines their items of income and deductions following the IRC and federal consolidated filing rules, unless otherwise indicated.
-If the filing group files on a consolidated basis, the group must be the same as the federal consolidated group.
+- If the return is for a filing group that files on a worldwide combined or water's edge basis, attach a pro forma 1120 that includes all of the members and combines their items of income and deductions following the IRC and federal consolidated filing rules, unless otherwise indicated.
+If the filling group files on a consolidated basis, the group must be the same as the federal consolidated group.
 If the return is for a corporation that is part of a unitary group but is not properly included in the unitary group, that corporation must file a separate return to report any tax due to New Mexico and should attach a pro-forma 1120 showing items of income and deductions following the IRC on a separate entity basis.

-NOTE: If you include with the CIT-1 a proforma federal return, write pro forma across the top of the federal return.
+NOTE: If you include with the CIT-1 a pro forma federal return, write pro forma across the top of the federal return.
 If you include a copy of a state form as backup for an amended return, write Do Not Process across the top of the return.